Why is a vehicle inspection necessary?

 You can submit a claim by phoning our Claims Department or you can submit your claim online.

-What happens to my Cash Back Bonus if I claim?
+What happens to my Payback Bonus if I claim?

-It is important to note that there are claims that will affect your Cash Back Bonus, which will be forfeited and reset to accumulate over the next four consecutive years.
+It is important to note that there are claims that will affect your Payback Bonus, which will be forfeited and reset to accumulate over the next four consecutive years.

 If someone drives my vehicle without my consent and is involved in an accident, will you still pay my claim?